Post Reinforcement Learning Inference: Introduction

-The agent's behavioral policy is typically updated over episodes to reflect her learning from the past realizations.
-Such adaptivity progressively improves the agent's performance but introduces dependence between episodes and results in nonstationary treatment assignment probabilities over episodes.
-As a result, estimation variance from each episode can vary drastically, thus a uniform aggregation of episode samples could be suboptimal with huge variance and a non-normal asymptotic distribution, posing great challenges for post-experimental inference.
-We cannot simply view the data from each episode as i.i.d. samples and pass them to traditional estimation pipelines.
-Even if we use estimation pipelines that handle time-series correlation, typical such approaches assume stationarity, which is not satisfied by most adaptive experimentation processes.
-This issue already presents in the bandit setup, while each episode ends after one treatment.
-Recently, adaptive weighting schemes are proposed in bandit literature to stabilize the time-varying variance, such that the resulted estimators are consistent and asymptotically normal~\citep{deshpande2018accurate,hadad2021confidence,zhang2021statistical,zhan2021off,bibaut2021post}.
+Such adaptivity progressively improves the agent's performance but results in a nonstationary behavior policy and introduces dependence between observations.
+As a result, we cannot simply view the data from each episode as i.i.d.~samples and pass them to traditional estimation pipelines \citep{lewis2020double}.
+Even when employing estimation techniques designed to address time-series correlation, these often require stationarity—a condition not met by most adaptive experimentation processes.
+This nonstationarity causes evolving discrepancy between the behavior and target policies, an issue known as changing ``overlap'' and resulting in varied estimation variances for sequentially collected samples \citep{imbens2004nonparametric,hadad2021confidence}.
+Therefore, averaging samples uniformly can be suboptimal, resulting in significant variance and a non-normal asymptotic distribution, which complicates post-experimental inference.
+This problem, evident even in single-interaction bandit scenarios, has prompted recent literature to suggest re-weighting samples to stabilize time-varying variance, such that the resulting estimators are consistent and asymptotically normal~\citep{deshpande2018accurate,hadad2021confidence,zhang2021statistical,zhan2021off,bibaut2021post}.